Haru2022/NeRF_pytorch/Readme.md

 23 Mar 2023 v1.1

 - Add visualizer for generating pointcloud and mesh of the object by the perdicted depth+rgb map.
 - Test the coordinate transformation tool.
-It can works correctly now.
+It works correctly now.
 - Train the network with blender datset (lego and hotdot).
 The results on 3 metrics (PSNR, SSIM and LPIPS) are all similar to that in the paper.
 - Adjust the code structre with higher readibility.
 - Add render_pose generation tool for algo. test.
-Now it can only provide circle around path and marching-like path, both of which looking at the target.
+Now it can only provide circle-around path and marching-like path, both of which looking at the target.